michaelangeloio/does-it-throw/README.md

 ## Why?

+Maybe you're working on a large codebase riddled with throw statements everywhere, and you want a better control flow.
+Or perhaps you're just curious about how many throw statements you have in your codebase.
+This simple tool can help you with that.

-Untyped `throw` statements can be a pain for those who come from languages like Go, where errors are typically values.
+Untyped `throw` statements can be a pain for those who come from languages like Go, where errors are typically values and first class citizens.
 Even Rust has the `Result` type.
-Famously, Typescript has also (understandably) rejected the [feature request](https://github.com/microsoft/TypeScript/issues/13219).

-But maybe you're working on a large codebase riddled with throw statements everywhere, and you want a better control flow.
-Or maybe you're just curious about how many throw statements you have in your codebase.
-This simple tool can help you with that.
+Even though `throw` return types are not [directly supported](https://github.com/microsoft/TypeScript/issues/13219), it's still useful to know where they are in your codebase.

-This extension may not be for everyone, but it's definitely for me.
+> This extension may not be for everyone, but it's definitely for me.
 I hope you find it useful too.

 ## Installation